0xFableOrg/0xFable/packages/contracts/README.md

 - `make lint-check` - check that files are properly linted
 - `make lint` - lint files
 - `make anvil` - run local Anvil devnet on port 1337
-- `make deploy` - deploy the contracts on the Anvil devnet, using `$PRIVATE_KEY0` as deployer private key
+- `make deploy` - deploy the contracts on the $RPC_$CONFIG, using `$PRIVATE_KEY_$CONFIG` as deployer private key, you can configure your own $CONFIG values but we suggest `LOCAL`, `TEST` and `MAIN` for local devnet, testnet and mainnet respectively
   - the contract addresses are output to `out/deployment.json`
   - also updates the wagmi-generated bindings (in `packages/webapp/src/generated.ts`)
+- `make deploy-debug` prints more about what happens to deploy (only to local devnet)
 - `make selectors` - dumps to selectors for functions, events and errors to `out/selectors.txt`
+- `make update-forge-std` - updates forge-std by git cloning it inside this repo (fuck git modules)